 Easter Egg Hunt Clues for Adults

 Who said Easter egg hunts with clues are only for kids?
 If you’ve ever seen the way adults act at an organized Easter egg hunt, then you understand just how much they look forward to diving for eggs.
 So, if your holiday gathering includes grown-ups, it might be fun to come up with some more challenging clues.

 Here are a few ideas for Easter egg hunt clues for adults:

-Create clues based on outdoor parties (bbq, sports-themed, etc)
+- Create clues based on outdoor parties (barbecue, sports-themed, etc.).